anthonyhaj/battleships-PP3/README.md

 - If a computer has missed a coordinate, it will be marked with '-'
 - If a computer has hit a coordinate, it will be marked with 'X'

+#### Win or lose
+- Once a player has hit all the computer battleship cells they will recieve the message "Congratulations!
+You sank all the computer's ships."
+- If the computer hits all players battleship cells they will revieve the message "Game Over!
+The computer sank all your ships."